stickms/Stickbot/README.md

 ## Steam Profile Database

-Stickbot uses [MongoDB](https://github.com/mongodb/mongo) for databse operations.
+Stickbot uses [MongoDB](https://github.com/mongodb/mongo) for database operations.
 You will need your own MongoDB URL in order to use the bot.
 There are separate collections for Steam Profiles (`players`) and Server-specific data (`servers`).

 ### MongoDB formatting